 If, like me, you’re not in the UK but still want to listen to TMS then you’re going to need a VPN.
 Here we show you how to listen to TMS abroad and how to buy a VPN that works with BBC iPlayer Radio.

-This article is here to help those of us who are not in Blighty for the Test, but still want to follow the action by listening to TMS.
+This article is here to help those of us who are not in Blighty for the Test or ODI series, but still want to follow the action by listening to TMS.

 Note, the method we describe below will let you watch UK TV when you’re abroad too.
 See How to watch England Cricket live online for more information.